How to Avoid These Common Spring Gardening Problems

 Germination issues are common spring gardening problems.
 To help your seeds germinate, be sure to order seeds that have high ratings of germination success.

 Once you do have the good seeds, you need to know how to properly store them until you are ready to plant and germinate them.
-Store seeds according to packaging or in a dark cool dry environment.
+Store seeds according to packaging or in a dark, cool, dry environment.

 Speed Up the Germination Process

 To help speed up the germination process, pre-sprout the seeds and eliminate some of the wait time.
 You can do this by placing the seeds inside a damp paper towel and placing the damp paper towel inside a plastic ziplock bag.
-Be sure to label each bag with the contents of seeds that are inside so you do not forget what seeds you placed in there!
+Be sure to label each bag with the contents of seeds that are inside, so you do not forget what seeds you placed in there!

 Why You Need to Pre-Sprout Your Seeds

-Sometimes when seeds are watered too much, they end up floating to the top and you walk away without realizing only to find out that it is too late to save them.
+Sometimes, when seeds are watered too much, they end up floating to the top, and you walk away without realizing, only to find out that it is too late to save them.

-This also helps eliminate the fear of burying the seed too deep and not germinating because the soil is too much for it to pop through.
+This also helps eliminate the fear of burying the seed too deeply and not germinating because the soil is too much for it to pop through.
 The damp paper towel and plastic bag are the perfect germinating environment for seeds to sprout.

 Provide the Best Seedling Environment

-Once you have pre-sprouted your seeds, further your success for your seedlings to be healthy enough for transplanting time by offering them the right environment by providing them with some good germination kits and grow lights.
+Once you have pre-sprouted your seeds, further your success for your seedlings to be healthy enough for transplanting time by offering them the right environment, by providing them with some good germination kits and grow lights.

 • Buy high-quality seeds.

-• Store seeds according to packaging or in a dark cool dry environment.
+• Store seeds according to packaging or in a dark, cool, dry environment.

 • Pre-sprout seeds for faster and better germination.